LVala/joincsv/README.md

 This repository contains tiny CLI program in pure Python that can join csv files by common, specified column in 3 different modes (left, right, inner join, analogical to SQL ```JOIN```) and writes the result to ```stdout```.
 Works for files with sizes greater than avaiable memory thanks to use of Python generators.

 ## Instalation
-This tool was developed and tested on Linux, although is should work on MacOS and FreeBSD as well.
+This tool was developed and tested on Linux, although is should work on MacOS and other Unix-like systems as well.
 Not shure about Windows and its carriage returns, but I tried to make it the most OS proof as I could, so it should work with very slight changes.

 On Linux: